PokeAPI/pokebase/README.rst

 Pokebase has been tested against Python 3.6 and Python 3.6 only.
 If this is too old for your needs, see the above note about the construction.
-Pokebase may function under other version of Python, but bugs may occur.
+Pokebase may function under other versions of Python, but bugs may occur.

 Usage
 =====